Kelvinskell/newsread/README.md

  - Create new user accounts.
  - Store user credentials.
  - Authenticate users.
+Authenticated users are then redirected to the News Service.

 This service runs on port 5001

 ### News Service
 NewsRead uses API from [Mediastack](https://www.mediastack.com) to fetch news content.
+This service extensively utilises jinja2 templating engine to nicely display python objects.
+Python objects in this context are formatted data from the JSON object returned by the API.

+This service also provides a customization page for users to choose what news to appear in their feed.

+This service runs on port 5002.

+# Usage